 Email from lender

-An average satisfaction score of 90 when a lender uses email updates proves that email is still an acceptable method of contact for mortgage borrowers.
+When a lender uses email updates, the average satisfaction score is around 90.
+This proves that email is still an acceptable method of contact for mortgage borrowers.

-An advantage of email updates is that they can be fully automated, using a system such as Floify, very inexpensively relative to the time it would typically take to do it yourself.
+An advantage of email updates is that you can fully automatethem.
+When using a system like Floify, these email updates are fairly inexpensive relative to the time it typically takes to update borrowers yourself.

 Text message, or SMS, status updates have been growing in popularity recently.
 First, the on-the-go LO can easily send their borrowers a

 quick update via text from wherever they have cell phone service.

 In addition, text message updates are on the rise because of the integration of SMS technologies into mortgage software systems like Floify or a mortgage CRM.
 Through these integrations, you can automate text message updates, similar to the way you can with email.